nagyabi/forking_randao_manipulation/README.md

 **Data Delivery**

 When delivering data, we applied cutting heuristics and only regard a certain region of epoch. size_prefix and size_postfix parameters sets how much information we keep during a delivery (recommended 2, 8 respectively).
-The ``alternatives computation`` is time consuming, but can be stopped with C-c and continued later.
+The ``alternatives computation`` is time consuming (can take days), but can be stopped with C-c and continued later.
 ```bash
 python3 -m main --alternatives --size-postfix <PREFIX_SIZE> --size-prefix <POSTFIX_SIZE>
 python3 -m main --statistics --size-postfix <PREFIX_SIZE> --size-prefix <POSTFIX_SIZE> --export-folder <DELIVERY_PATH>